The tables in this section present the research findings that drive many recommendations and standards of practice related to breast cancer.

-People with the risk factor have a lower risk compared to people without the risk factor.
+People with the risk factor have a lower risk than people without the risk factor.

 A relative risk of 0.8 means someone with the risk factor has a 20 percent lower risk of breast cancer than someone without the factor.

-A relative risk of 1 means there is no difference in risk between people with and without the risk factor.
+A relative risk of 1 means there's no difference in risk between people with the risk factor and people without the risk factor.